ClusterHQ/powerstrip/README.rst

 This example might allow an orchestration framework to move (reschedule) stateful containers while their Weave IP and Flocker volumes move around with them.

-But Powerstrip could be used to modify any Docker behavior at all.
+But Powerstrip can be used to modify any Docker behavior at all.

 Try it out